Wentril/kubernetes_workshop/course.md

 no
 ```

 This command returns `no`, indicating that Bob does not have permission to list Pods in the default namespace.
-This is expected, as we haven't granted any permissions to Bob yet.
+This is expected, as we haven't granted any permission to Bob yet.

 Note that the command `kubectl auth` is for inspection of authorization rules and does not tell you anything about the authentication.